-"You shall not profane My holy Name; but I will be sanctified among Bnei Yisrael.
-I am Hashem Who makes you holy."
+"You shall not profane My holy Name; and I shall be sanctified among the Children of Israel; I am Hashem Who sanctifies you."
 (22:32)

 The most flagrant desecration of G-d's Name is the Jewish people's exile.
 The true meaning of exile is the condition in which G-d's presence is hidden behind the facade of nature - the laws of mindless cause and effect.
 Exile thus gives the world the impression that G-d is powerless to overcome the forces of nature and history.
 In this context, the grandest sanctification of G-d's Name will be the miraculous advent of the Messianic Era (Yechezkel 36:23).
 This is why the Torah obligates us to do our utmost to bring the exile to a quick and final end.